rosporaa/metronom/README.md

    - arrow up, arrow down     : increase/decrease BPM by 1
    - q                        : quit
   - Mouse
-    - click on BPM to increase/decrease BPM by 10 (left or right button)
+    - click on BPM to increase/decrease BPM by 10 (left or right mouse button)
     - click on + or - to increase/decrease volume

 Poznamky/Notes: